runeh/tirbi/README.md

   the team setting, so it can be set to anything
 - There's a bug that only lets you pass in a single auth token to tirbi when using environment variables.
+- Turborepo sends requests to an `events` URL, with information about what it's been doing.
+Tirbi ignores this call, so it will turn up in the logs as a 404 request.

 ## Misc